Getting your Trinity Audio player ready...

 1. Cross drilled rotor

 Cross-drilled rotors have holes drilled through the rotor surface.
-These holes help dissipate heat and water, making them effective in various riding conditions.
+These holes help dissipate heat and water, making them effective in various riding conditions than other types of disc brakes.

 Advantages of the cross-drilled rotor